News|Articles|September 14, 2025

 Using NORC at the University of Chicago’s data from the AmeriSpeak panel, researchers fielded results of a national online survey featuring patients 15 to 44 years old assigned female sex at birth.
 The survey was conducted between January and March of 2022.

-The survey helped researchers understand whether or not respondents had the adequate information for contraceptive decision-making.
-They compared patients’ perception of their available information with the various respondent characteristics patients provided in the survey.
-These characteristics included things like sexual orientation, relationship status, insurance coverage, use of contraception, and employment status, among others.
+The survey helped researchers understand whether respondents had adequate information for contraceptive decision-making.
+They compared patients’ perceptions of their available information with the various personal details that patients provided in the survey.
+This included sexual orientation, relationship status, insurance coverage, use of contraception, and employment status, among others.

 Regarding the main outcome of patients’ perception of having enough contraceptive information, 73.5% of the population said they did have enough information, 11.8% said they did not, and 14.7% were unsure.

-While access to reproductive services themselves is important for women across the world, researchers of the current study took a step back and addressed the issues regarding general information on the topic.
-If information regarding these services is unavailable or significantly lacking, patients may find no need to seek critical SRH services.
+While access to reproductive services is important for women worldwide, the researchers of the current study took a step back and addressed the issues regarding general information on the topic.
+If information regarding these services is unavailable or significantly lacking, patients may not need to seek critical SRH services.

-Future research, according to the authors, should explore ways in which the health care sector can improve access to this information.
+According to the authors, future research should explore ways in which the health care sector can improve access to this information.

 “Perceived lack of information is an inequity that interferes with individuals’ ability to pursue their personal SRH goals and experience reproductive autonomy,” they concluded.1 “It is imperative to identify strategies to ensure people have access to the information they feel they need to make decisions about contraception.”